Guitar Finger Exercises for Strength, Flexibility, and Independence

 - Make sure to keep your wrists straight.
 Think of your fingers coming out from your elbows.

 - Don’t overdo it!
 If you do this too much, you can inflame your knuckles.
 This is true with any exercise.
 Injuries are major setbacks.
 Ease into it.
+And if you are experiencing some pain, here are a few helpful strategies for managing injuries.

 6. Compound Slur Exercises Using Digital Patterns